roderickvd/pleezer/README.md

 ```

 **Using ALSA Virtual Devices:**
-If you are installing from crates, then virtual devices like `_audioout` or `camilladsp` are not directly enumerable.
+If you are installing from crates, then virtual devices like `_audioout` or `camilladsp` are currently not directly enumerable.
 To use virtual devices, either:
 - build from source
 - route the default device to your virtual device by adding a configuration to one of:
   - `~/.asoundrc` (user-specific)